HannaGfrorer/Learn-to-cook/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML)
 - [CSS](https://en.wikipedia.org/wiki/CSS)

+## Unfixed bugs

+- All the bugs were fixed and moved to the section Testing.

 ## Testing

 Test has been conducted using Google Chrome, Mozilla Firefox and Safari.
 Testing different devices and screen resolutions has been conducted using Google DevTools.